-This task provides staff flexibility to assist with short projects, program adjustments, and other support needs.
+This task provides staff flexibility to assist with short projects, program adjustments, and other initiatives, to include the use of contractual services, to assist locality partners in project development and implementation initiatives.

-- Develop and submit transportation-related grant applications as needed. - Update the CVTPO website and transportation component of the CVPDC website to include the annual work program, Long Range Transportation Plan, Transportation

-Improvement Program, project data, transportation studies, meeting information, public participation plan, and related information in compliance with federal regulations.

-- Locality assistance in developing transportation priorities for the CVTPO and region. - GIS data maintenance, analysis, and map development for transportation planning activities and grants. - GIS system staff training, to include courses, workshops, and conferences to advance staff/program knowledge and proficiency. - Assistance on comprehensive plan transportation elements. - Assistance on other transportation-related matters. - Provide leadership or support, as appropriate, to regional transportation, multimodal, land use, and connectivity initiatives, such as the regional Comprehensive Economic Development Strategy (CEDS) update and the Lynchburg Regional Business Alliance (LRBA) Transportation Group (LRTAG).
+- Develop and submit transportation-related grant applications as needed. - Update the CVTPO website and transportation component of the CVPDC website to include the annual work program, Long Range Transportation Plan, Transportation Improvement Program, project data, transportation studies, meeting information, public participation plan, and related information in compliance with federal regulations. - Locality assistance in developing transportation priorities for the CVTPO and region. - GIS data maintenance, analysis, and map development for transportation planning activities and grants. - GIS system staff training, to include courses, workshops, and conferences to advance staff/program knowledge and proficiency. - Assistance on comprehensive plan transportation elements. - Assistance on other transportation-related matters. - Provide leadership or support, as appropriate, to regional transportation, multimodal, land use, and connectivity initiatives, such as the regional Comprehensive Economic Development Strategy (CEDS) update and the Lynchburg Regional Business Alliance (LRBA) Transportation Group (LRTAG).
 As requested, the CVTPO staff may support other initiatives, including placemaking, transit and transportation demand, intercity passenger rail, air service development, and cargo-oriented development initiatives.